samlown/restfulness/README.md

 ### Resources

-Resources are like Controllers in a Rails project.
+Resources are like controllers in a Rails project.
 They handle the basic HTTP actions using methods that match the same name as the action.
 The result of an action is serialized into a JSON object automatically.
 The actions supported by a resource are:

  * `get`
  * `head`